Nergan123/alc-13/README.md

 #### Control:

-Alica is controlled via voice commands and discord chat
+Alice is controlled via voice commands and discord chat